Shecherish/Aion-classic-skin-mods/README.md

 # Aion-classic-skin-mods

-Follow the pathway: aionclassic\l10n\ENG\data
+1. Follow the pathway: aionclassic\l10n\ENG\data

-Create a custompreset folder
+2. Create a custompreset folder

-Drop your .pak files in the folder and launch the game Use a plastic surgery ticket or create new character to apply changes Enjoy!
+3. Drop your .pak files in the folder and launch the game

+4. Use a plastic surgery ticket or create new character to apply changes

+5. Enjoy